What's a Skills Taxonomy (vs. Ontology)? And Why Having One Makes HR Easier

 • Succession Planning: Identify high-potential employees and prepare them for future leadership roles by mapping their skills to the required competencies.

 In many ways, a taxonomy provides the foundation for talent management operations.
-But given all the benefits of having a taxonomy, why are organizations still struggling to adopt it?
+But given all the benefits of having a taxonomy, why are organizations still struggling to adopt one?

-The short answer is that it can be an arduous process, or the solutions available on the market are too simple, complex, or expensive.
+There are reasons for this.
+It can be an arduous process to create one, or taking the alternative route, buying one, can pose challenges too.
+The solutions available on the market are often too simple, complex, or expensive.

 In this blog, we'll explain the ins and outs of skill taxonomies, why they're helpful, and some challenges with using them.